 Wales’ western landscape is all about rolling hills, moorland marked by cairns and standing stones, sandy beaches with some of the best surfing spots in Britain contrasting with the ruggedly beautiful coastline.
 Cities include Swansea with its industrial heritage and St Davids, the smallest city in Britain.
 Smaller towns include Tenby, Carmarthen and Llandeilo.
-For walkers, there’s the Pembrokeshire Coast Path, a National Trail, the Pembrokeshire Coast National Park (the only coastal National Park in the UK) and the Gower (an Area of Outstanding Natural Beauty).
+For walkers, there’s the Pembrokeshire Coast Path, a National Trail, the Pembrokeshire Coast National Park (the only coastal National Park in the UK) and the Gower, a National Landscape (formerly AONB).

 Places to include in a group visit to South West Wales